Parent PLUS Loans: Eligibility, interest rates, and more

 After you’ve submitted your application, your information will be sent from the federal government to your student’s school, which will confirm your eligibility and how much you can borrow.

-Note: You don’t have to borrow the full amount offered.
-For instance, you may decide to pay some of the money offered in the form of a Parent PLUS Loan with a combination of installment plans from the college, tax credits, student income, your own income, and/or private student loans
+Pro tip: You don’t have to borrow the full amount offered.
+For instance, you may decide to pay some of the money offered in the form of a Parent PLUS Loan with a combination of installment plans from the college, tax credits, student income, your own income, and/or student loans

 Parent PLUS Loan interest rates

-The interest rate for Parent PLUS Loans first disbursed on or after July 1, 2023, and before July 1, 2024, is currently 8.05%.
-This rate is fixed for the life of the loan.footnote 3 There’s also a 4.228% fee for loans disbursed on or after October 1, 2020.
+The interest rate for Parent PLUS Loans first disbursed on or after July 1, 2024, and before July 1, 2025, is currently 9.08%.
+This rate is fixed for the life of the loan.
+There’s also a 4.228% fee for loans disbursed on or after October 1, 2020.footnote 3

 • Interest rates and origination fees can change on July 1 each year.
 That means interest rates and fees could be different each year you borrow.
 Once issued, the interest rate is fixed and never changes.
 The only time it does is if you receive the 0.25 percent discount for enrolling in automatic monthly payments.